genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ![First PC plotted against ordered by date with colors representing month.](images/R/adjusting_with_factor_analysis-tmp-PC1_versus_time-1.png)

-Day seems to be highly correlated with the first PC which explains a high percentage of the variability:
+Day seems to be highly correlated with the first PC, which explains a high percentage of the variability:

 ```r